CYCLING PERFORMANCE TIPS

 However, there are also ramifications of decreasing total exercise volumes (that is the total number of hours on the bike per week) which can result in a decrease in endurance (defined as time to exhaustion riding at 75% VO2max).
 Thus it is the combination of intensity of exercise (best achieved with intervals) and total time on the bike (or volume) of exercise (from the long slow distance rides) that determines a cyclist's overall performance in an event or on a longer ride.

 What if you are feeling fatigued on your interval day - or just don't have the time for the complete set of intervals planned for the day?
 We know from weight-training studies that the first set or two provides the stimulus for most of the improvement gained during multi-set workouts.
 If you do five sets of bench presses, for instance, much of the benefit occurs during the first set.
 The second set stimulates most of the remaining improvement possible from the session.
 The final three sets do relatively little.
 It is likely that the same applies to interval training.
-Thus the first interval or two provide most of the benefit and the remaining intervals are subject to the law of diminishing returns.
+Thus the first set of intervals (or two) most likely provide the bulk if the benefit and the remaining intervals are subject to the law of diminishing returns.
 Thus with just two repeats you will most likely gain a large percentage of the possible benefits.
 So if you are feeling tired on your interval day, take a break and come back fresh, ready to give 100% the interval day.
 IF you avoid listening to your body, you will increase the odds of either burnout and the inevitable decrease in energy that comes with overtraining.

 High Intensity Training (HIT) is an interval program for athletes already at a high level of training.
 In many ways it is the "icing on the cake" which gives the elite athlete that final edge for their event.